-I continued to lead my life under the circumstances that prevailed with these constant introspections when one day my kinsman Hakim Nasiruddin aka Abu Mian, may God protect him, brought me a book titled “Kasf-ala-Nasab” authored by Janab Munshi Ubaidullah Sahib Marhoom, the subject matter of which was the families of Fatehpur.
+I continued to lead my life under the circumstances that prevailed with these constant introspections when one day my kinsman Hakim Nasiruddin aka Abu Mian, may God protect him, brought me a book titled “Kasf-ala-Nasab” authored by Janab Munshi Ubaid Ullah Sahib Marhoom, the subject matter of which was the families of Fatehpur.
 When I had the opportunity to do so I read the book.
-A few days later, at a gathering where brother Moulvi Hakim Ali Mohammad Sahib, Munshi Ubaid ul Aleem Sahib, Kibla Kazi Roonakh Ali Sahib Marhoom, and Abu Mian were all present, I was asked if I had perused the book, and if I had, what was my opinion of it.
-I replied that the articles collected and the path set forth by the author, our honourable elder Munshi Ubaidullah Sahib, was indeed worthy of consideration and of value, but the book’s compilation, disorderly narrative, confused language, and over and above that, all that had been written about Makhdoom-ala-Reham’s family was absolutely inaccurate and untrustworthy.
+A few days later, at a gathering where my kin Moulvi Hakim Ali Mohammad Sahib, Munshi Ubaid ul Aleem Sahib, Kibla Kazi Roonakh Ali Sahib Marhoom, and Abu Mian were all present, I was asked if I had perused the book, and if I had, what was my opinion of it.
+I replied that the articles collected and the path set forth by the author, our honourable elder Munshi Ubaidullah Sahib, was indeed worthy of consideration and of value, but the book’s compilation, disorderly narrative, confused language, and over and above that, a substaintal amount of what had been written about Makhdoom-ala-Reham’s family was inaccurate and untrustworthy.
 Besides this, the book was replete with errors in transcription.
 If some individual were to take this very draft and revise it accurately a very interesting book could be prepared.
-I only had to say this, and everyone present at the gathering began to express their resolve that I take on this task and though I even pleaded my lack of family knowledge it was to no avail.
+I only had to say this and everyone present at the gathering began to express their resolve that I take on the task and though I pleaded my lack of family knowledge it was to no avail.
 Compelled by my elders and the added supplication by my juniors this was something that could not be dismissed, and besides, I had enough time to spare.
-And that is how this work came to be assigned to me.
+That is how this work came to be assigned to me.
 During this period I was sometimes resident in Fatehpur and sometimes in Lucknow and it was during my stay in Lucknow that I gained knowledge about a number of books that I was able to procure which could be of great help me in this process.
-This boosted my confidence immensely and I set to work, and within a few months was able to compile a reasonable length transcript.
-After living in Lucknow and Fatehpur for two to two and a half years I had to once again return to Hyderabad and I brought this manuscript back with me.
+That boosted my confidence immensely and I set to work, and within a few months was able to compile a reasonable length transcript.
+After living in Lucknow and Fatehpur for two to two and a half years I had to once again return to Hyderabad and I brought the manuscript back with me.
 My kinsman Haji Mohammad Rafiq Marhoom who was an enthusiast of family narratives and traditions was delighted and thrilled when he saw my work and took the manuscript with him to Aurangabad where within a few days he had a well-copied transcript made which he handed over to me and busied himself with the task of trying to get it printed and published.
 But official work and mostly negligence on my part curtailed any further development in this direction.
-And then life, as it does to such an extent, in its natural course took a turn, and all those familial personages who were so eager to preserve this family memento in print left this world one after the other; Azizi Mohammad Rafiq, Azizi Qutabuddin Ahmed and Azizi Fareeduddin Ahmed’s deaths meant that now there was no one who could lend a helping hand, in the manner they could have, in facilitating the printing and publishing of this book.
+And then life, as it does to such an extent, in its natural course, took a turn, and all those familial personages who were so eager to preserve this family memento in print left this world one after the other; Azizi Mohammad Rafiq, Azizi Qutabuddin Ahmed and Azizi Fareeduddin Ahmed’s deaths meant that now there was no one who could lend a helping hand, in the manner they could have, in facilitating the printing and publishing of this book.
 And the manuscript instead of being sent to the printing press remained locked up in a cabinet.
-In 1360 H, i.e. 1941 CE, after I retired from my official duties, my son Rashid Ahmed BA, LLB ( may God protect him) who by and large handled and managed the publication of my academic and literary works drew my attention to this manuscript, and he and the son of Haji Mohammad Rafiq Marhoom, following the wishes of his father, expressed their intention of undertaking the task of getting the book printed and published.
+In 1360 H, i.e. 1941 CE, after I retired from my official duties, my son Rashid Ahmed BA, LLB ( may God protect him) who by and large handled and managed the publication of my academic and literary works drew my attention to the manuscript, and he and the son of Haji Mohammad Rafiq Marhoom, following the wishes of his father, expressed their intention of undertaking the task of getting the book printed and published.
 Thus, after eighteen, nineteen years of lying around, the book was retrieved from the cabinet and I once again I began to take an interest in it.
-At this point the question arose about the mode of publication, since the subject matter of this book would not be of interest to the public it would be pointless spending a large sum with the hope of recovering it through sales.
+At this point the question arose about the mode of publication; because the subject matter of this book would not be of interest to the public it would be pointless spending a large sum with the hope of recovering it through sales.
 I was decided that since the book is a historical narrative of all the Makhdoom Zadagan’s of Fatehpur, it would be unfair for any particular individual or family to take on the entire cost and burden of publication.

 The book which has been published under the title of “Makhdoom Zadagan-e-Fatehpur” is in three parts, the first part exclusively delineates the life of Hazrat Makhdoom Sheikh Hisamuddin ala-al-Reham who is the ancestor of all of us, the second part is about the family of Hazrat Makhdoom Ubaid ul-Ghani, and the third part is about the family of Hazrat Makhdoom Qutubuddin.